Diet is essential to healthy blood sugar regulation, download your free C.A.P.E Meal Plan now.

 How can AntaGolin assist me?

 AntaGolin, designed to combat insulin resistance, will help to optimise your metabolism and blood insulin levels, thereby helping to control your body fat.
 The product is plant-derived and rich in several health-beneficial molecules including polyphenols such as tannins and flavones, which actively helps alleviate insulin resistance.
-AntaGolin is also beneficial to pre-diabetic and
+AntaGolin is also beneficial to pre-diabetic and type 2 diabetic individuals.
+An independent study done at Scion Clinical Research indicated that the use of AntaGolin demonstrated a reduction in insulin resistance between the placebo and active groups.

 Specifically, AntaGolin contains barberry root extract (rich in berberine), banaba leaf extract, and inositol.
 Berberine has been shown to reduce blood sugar levels and promote fat loss, while banaba leaf extract is known to lower blood glucose levels and inhibit the uptake of carbohydrates and the formation of fat cells.
 Inositol improves insulin sensitivity.